 The program now runs with two closely linked arms:

-- The School Screening Program which provides genetic education and screening to selected schools in Sydney; and
+The High School Genetic Screening Program which provides genetic education and screening to selected schools in Sydney; and

-- The Community Screening Program which provides genetic education and screening through Wolper Jewish Hospital for adults prior to marriage or as part of family planning
+The Preconception Genetic Screening Program which provides genetic education and screening through Wolper Jewish Hospital for adults prior to marriage or as part of family planning

 The CGP works closely with the NSW Health Genetics Service, which provides educational and genetic counselling services to clients of the program.